Blaneczek/PocManUE/README.md

 <details>
 <summary>More</summary>

-Movement is a key part of both modes.
+</br>**Movement** is a key part of both modes.
 At first I tried the traditional movement and use of collision, but soon realized that I needed something more precise.
-I decided to use splines for this.
+I decided to use **splines** for this.
 In short, the player character and ghosts move along splines.

 ```c++
 void APMPlayer::Tick(float DeltaTime)